 The news of the rain forest’s closure received widespread media coverage, which eventually reached Washington Governor Bob Ferguson.
 After declaring the Hoh Rain Forest a crown jewel and noting its economic importance as a driver of tourism, Gov. Ferguson said, “We cannot allow access to remain closed during the peak visitor season, costing Washington businesses tourism dollars that rural communities rely on.
 My team is focused on finding solutions for Washingtonians.”

 On Thursday, March 13 Governor Ferguson announced that the state would provide the majority of the funding needed to repair the access road, enabling the Hoh Rain Forest to reopen.
-The $623,000 in funds are essentially coming from unclaimed lottery prize money in Washington state.
+The $623,000 in funds essentially came from unclaimed lottery prize money in Washington state.

 There was a catch, however.
 By law, any use of the funds from the reserve account needs to be paired with private investment.
 That means Gov. Ferguson had to task Jefferson County with raising an additional $27,000 in funds to pay for the road repair.
 In a matter of three days, the county had raised the amount needed thanks to donations from individuals and local businesses.

-The county has shared that the road repairs are estimated to take about a month, and that they hope to have the work done during April.
-That means the current timeline calls for the Hoh Rain Forest to reopen in May 2025.
+The county shared that the road repairs were estimated to take about a month and that they hoped to have the work done during April.
+Now the Hoh Rain Forest will reopen on May 8, 2025.

-In the meantime, the rest of the Olympic National Park remains open to visitors.
-If you plan to visit while the Hoh Rain Forest road is being repaired, you may want to check out similar attractions in the park instead such as the Quinalt Rain Forest and the Sol Duc Valley.
+Also don’t forget: the rest of the Olympic National Park remains open to visitors.
+If you plan to visit, you may want to check out similar places in the park such as the Quinalt Rain Forest and the Sol Duc Valley.